Policies and Procedures

 Enrollment in a Payment Plan

 In accordance with Federal regulations, Georgetown will mail a copy of a student’s 1098-T form for a given tax year by January 31st of the following calendar year, if the student has not opted for a paperless copy.
-At the same time, an electronic copy of the form will be posted online at MyAccess.
+At the same time, an electronic copy of the form will be posted online at GU Experience.
 As of 2018, the IRS requires educational institutions to report payments received for Qualified Tuition and Related Expenses (QTRE) for the respective year.
 As such, Georgetown reports payments received (up to the QTRE) for each student in Box 1 of form 1098-T.

 A student’s form will be mailed to one of the following types of address on file with the university (in descending order):

-1. Billing address
+- Billing address

-2. Permanent address
+- Permanent address

-3. Local off-campus address
+- Local off-campus address

-4. Applicant Address
+- Applicant Address

 Please note that IRS Form 1098-T is for informational purposes only.
 The data which appears on these forms can be used to claim educational tax credits, but the figures provided neither guarantee nor preclude eligibility for these tax credits.
 “Qualified tuition” in this context is determined by guidelines issued by the IRS.
 This may or may not reflect “qualified tuition” as determined by certain educational funding organizations, such as 529 plans.
 As a result of differing definitions as to what constitutes “qualified tuition”, there may be variation among the amounts that are deemed to qualify.

 IRS regulations require that institutions of higher learning obtain the correct identifying number (e.g., SSNs and ITINs) for all matriculated students.
-Please review the information on supplying or changing either an SSN or ITIN
+Please review the information on supplying or changing either an SSN or ITIN.

 For more information on tax benefits for education, consult IRS Publication 970.

 Georgetown University does not issue paper bills.
 Electronic copies of the student bill are periodically posted online.
 Upon the issuance of a new bill, an email will be sent to the student’s Georgetown email address as well as to the email addresses of any authorized user.
-The email itself is not a bill, but a notification that a new bill has been posted online at Student Account Services (accessible only via MyAccess to students, and directly to authorized users).
+The email itself is not a bill, but a notification that a new bill has been posted online at Student Account Services (accessible only via GU Experience to students, and directly to authorized users).
 The billing term and associated due date are represented below:

-Summer 2023 (unless otherwise noted below)
+Summer 2024 (unless otherwise noted below)

-Summer 2023 (Second Sessions)
+Summer 2024 (Second Sessions)

-Spring 2024
+Spring 2025

 The due-date for any monthly bill is the date published on that bill; this date takes precedence over any due-date published elsewhere.